Decision making committees

 He is an elected member of the Council of the Royal Economic Society.
 Jonathan has been appointed as a member of the EDC and the FCA and PSR CDCs.

-Kevin Brown brings over 35 years of experience in payment systems, cards, treasury, transaction banking and fund management gained in UK and international financial services.
-He sits as a non-executive/independent member on a number of bodies.
+He has over 35 years of experience in payment systems, cards, treasury, transaction banking and fund management gained in UK and international financial services.
+He sits as a non-executive or independent member on a number of bodies.

 Malcolm Nicholson was a partner at Slaughter and May specialising in competition matters for over 25 years until his retirement in 2009.
 Since 2009 he has been a Panel member of the Competition and Markets Authority (formerly the Competition Commission).

 He was a non-executive director of the Cambridge University Hospitals NHC Trust from 2010 to 2012, and a director of the Solicitors Regulation Authority from 2009 to 2013.